Rare lynx that caused stir on social media is found dead

 - What the national media are saying after 'revitalized' Seahawks beat Lions in NFL playoffs

+A necropsy, the animal equivalent of an autopsy, will be done to try to determine the cause of death, Lewandowski said.

-Cellphone videos showed the lynx strolling across the ski run on Dec.
-28. Lewandowski says biologists are certain it was the same lynx found dead.
+Videos showed the lynx strolling across a ski run on Dec.
+28 and later.
+Lewandowski says biologists are convinced it was the same lynx found dead.

+Between 50 and 250 lynx live in the wild in Colorado, mostly in the southwestern corner of the state.
+They are protected under the Endangered Species Act in the contiguous 48 states.

+Lynx were native to Colorado but virtually disappeared from the state by the 1970s because of hunting, poisoning and development.
+The state brought them back starting in 1999, transplanting the animals from Canada and Alaska.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.